BenLangmead/bowtie2/MANUAL.markdown

 ([`--fr`/`--rf`/`--ff`], [`-I`], [`-X`]).
 This option disables that behavior.

 </td></tr>
-<tr><td id="bowtie2-options-no-dovetail">
+<tr><td id="bowtie2-options-dovetail">

-[`--no-dovetail`]: #bowtie2-options-no-dovetail
+[`--dovetail`]: #bowtie2-options-dovetail

-    --no-dovetail
+    --dovetail

 </td><td>

-If the mates "dovetail", that is if one mate alignment extends past the beginning of the other such that the wrong mate begins upstream, consider that to be non-concordant.
+If the mates "dovetail", that is if one mate alignment extends past the beginning of the other such that the wrong mate begins upstream, consider that to be concordant.
 See also: [Mates can overlap, contain or dovetail each other].
-Default: mates can dovetail in a concordant alignment.
+Default: mates cannot dovetail in a concordant alignment.

 [Mates can overlap, contain or dovetail each other]: #mates-can-overlap-contain-or-dovetail-each-other